Beaming Score

 Reviews (67% weighting)

-Parents and caretakers are the ones who are making care decisions, interacting with providers, and ultimately evaluating how effective the care has been.
+Families are the ones who are making care decisions, interacting with providers, and ultimately evaluating how effective the care has been.
 Therefore, when creating the Beaming Score, we’ve put the most weight behind what other parents think.
 By aggregating reviews from Google, Facebook, Yelp, and our own Beaming Reviews, we get a view into how other parents have experienced this provider.
 We know that reviews don’t tell the whole story — parents have different motivations for writing reviews — and without context they should be taken with a grain of salt.
 It’s also the reason we give weight to other categories below.

 Accreditations (25% weighting)